ButterCMS/nextjs-starter-buttercms/README.md

 ## 4) Deploy

-Deploy your Butterized proof of concept app and to spread your love of Butter.
+Deploy your Butterized proof of concept app and spread your love of Butter.

 ###  Vercel